Table of Contents

 Classification – Types of Stones

-Calcium stones form the major part of all the stones, which are seen clinically.
-Calcium oxalate stones are the most common calcium stones.
+Calcium stones form the major part of all the stones.
 The types of calcium stones are:

 Magnesium Ammonium Phosphate Stones (Struvite Stones)

 Struvite stones, also called triple phosphate stones, are commonly associated with urinary tract infections by the urease-producing bacteria (Proteus).
 These are more common in females than in males, because there is an increased predisposition of urinary tract infection in females.
 When a stone is large, branched that fills all or part of the renal pelvis, it is called staghorn calculus.